rose-collectionservices/digital-archives/02 Processing Tiers/02-tier_1_(accessioning).md

 5. Log your work in Airtable (if applicable), the Digital Archives tab of the shelf list, and the annual processing stats spreadsheet.

 ## Accessioning Checklist for Born-Digital Content
-There are [two versions of the checklist](https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Digital%20Collections/Transfer%20and%20processing/Templates/Accessioning%20Checklist%20for%20Born-Digital%20Content.docx?d=w58343e7735794a51a6ed9fac99aa61a0&csf=1&web=1&e=CkChHx): one outlining the required steps when handling a digital-only accession and the other outlining the required steps when accessioning digital content from a hybrid accession or otherwise processed collection.
+There are [two versions of the checklist](https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Digital%20Collections/Transfer%20and%20processing/Templates/Accessioning%20Checklist%20for%20Born-Digital%20Content.docx?d=w58343e7735794a51a6ed9fac99aa61a0&csf=1&web=1&e=CkChHx): one for digital-only accessions and the other for accessioning digital content from hybrid accessions or otherwise processed collections.
 The checklist is not required and does not become part of the collection file, but it can be a useful tool.
-Note that not all steps will apply in every situation—adapt as needed.
+Note that not all steps will apply in every situation, so the archivist should adapt as needed.

 ## Size Estimates